Where we work

 Meet our team in Guatemala

-Vicky Valladares is working alongside the Latin Link International Core Team in the development of communication resources and is coordinating the creation of an international communications team to increase Latin
+Vicky is working alongside the International Core Team in the development of communication resources and is coordinating an international communications team to increase Latin Link’s public relations presence in Latin

 Geoff Baines and Cesia Pascual